 Eating the correct food can only make you feel better and achieve your goals.

-We would also recommend packing at least one energy drink to replace the electrolytes that you would have lost during the hike.
+We would also recommend a small energy drink, to replace the electrolytes that you would have lost during the hike.

 Good hiking shoes should be worn to keep you comfortable during the hike.
 Your feet should be supported and waterproof shoes will keep your feet dry in all weathers.